Is Camp Lejeune Water Still Contaminated?

 The program’s mission is to deal with former toxic waste sites and tackle groundwater contamination before it impacts the water supply.

-If you were exposed to contaminated water at Camp Lejeune for a period of at least 30 days from August 1, 1953, to December 31, 1987, and were later diagnosed with a serious health issue, you might be entitled to file a claim and recover compensation once the Camp Lejeune Justice Act is signed into law.
+If you were exposed to contaminated water at Camp Lejeune for a period of at least 30 days from August 1, 1953, to December 31, 1987, and were later diagnosed with a serious health issue, you might be entitled to file a claim and recover compensation with the Camp Lejeune Justice Act now signed into law.

-The attorneys at TruLaw are prepared to begin the legal process as soon as the new law is approved.
+The attorneys at TruLaw are prepared to begin the legal process as for any new claimants needing assistance.

 If you believe you qualify, visit our Camp Lejeune Contaminated Water Lawsuit page and get an instant case assessment.